flintproject/Flint/README.md

 Hacking
 -------

-Please see INSTALL to build and install Flint from source.
+Please see INSTALL.org to build and install Flint from source.